and the calm is deep where the quiet waters flow

 They fell to the ground all over each other, yelping in surprise.

 He caught the sword as it flew back to him.
 He hadn’t put any specific energy into it, but somehow, the weapon had obeyed him.
 Wei Wuxian ignored the grumbling thanks that the three cultivators addressed him in favor of frowning at the handle and blade.
 The more he looked and the more familiar it seemed, though he could not place where he could have possibly seen it before.
 He lifted it so that the ghost lights could shine better upon it, trying to jog his own memories.

-“There’s more nets,” he told the three cultivators.
-“Be careful where you step.”
+“There’s more nets,” he told the three cultivators, not bothering to look at them.

 The oldest man huffed.
-His alpha-scent tickled Wei Wuxian’s nose disagreeably.
+His qianyuan-scent tickled Wei Wuxian’s nose disagreeably.
 “We didn’t need your help,” he said.
 “You better get lost before that monster shows up.”

 “Father,” the woman scolded.

 The man walked away with a purpose.
 The younger man by his side—a brother perhaps, for their faces looked faintly similar—ran after him quickly.
 Only the woman stayed a moment longer to bow at the shoulder in thanks, giving Wei Wuxian a quick smile.